buffdb/buffdb/README.md

 have a look at [things that don’t work yet](https://github.com/buffdb/buffdb/issues/).
 Many basic things are not yet decided.

-This is an early implementation of a persistence layer for gRPC written in Rust and based on DuckDB.
+This is an early implementation of a persistence layer for gRPC written in Rust.
 The goal is to abstract a lot of the complexity associated with using protobufs and flattbuffers so that mobile users can go fast.

 ## How to run